ipsn/go-ghostbridge/README.md

  - The Go library must ensure it's talking to the correct UI before exchanging any sensitive data.
  - Both endpoints must establish an encrypted stream before exchanging any sensitive data.

 This problem is already solved with real-world services: TLS certificates and API tokens.
-With an HTTP service running on `localhost` however, things beak:
+With an HTTP service running on `localhost` however, things break:

  - If you ship a certificate within your app, that authenticates `localhost`, anyone can extract it and impersonate you, since your service is sharing the `localhost` domain with every other app.
  - Without a certificate, we're out of luck.
 HTTP was designed around this form of security.
 If we want to use HTTP, we need to play by its rules.